 Bridging Cultures Program

-ISA's Bridging Cultures Program blends adventure, lecture and culture into an informative and fun introduction to the student's new host country.
+The Bridging Cultures Program blends discussion and interactive activities into an informative and fun introduction to the student's new host country.
 Each program is designed to:

-- Help speed the adjustment and adaptation process
+- Help facilitate the adjustment and adaptation process.

 - Guide each student through a goal-setting activity to encourage them to reflect on their expectations for their study abroad experience.

-- Introduce students to the local culture through a variety of activities including the learning the key words and phrases in the local language understanding traditions, and more.
+- Introduce students to the local culture through a variety of activities including a review of key words and phrases in the local language, understanding traditions and more.

-- Prepare students for some of the relevant health and safety issues in their host country.
+- Prepare students for some of the relevant health and safety issues in England.

-- Start students on the road to discovery by providing them with a fun and memorable adventure at the beginning of their study abroad experience.
+- Start students on the road to discovery by providing them with an instructive, engaging and memorable experience at the beginning of their program.